-The dark days of winter present a good time to improve your skills in one of the languages we do cover so why not join the relevant group?
+Do think about joining one of language groups if you are not already a member.
 They require a reasonable knowledge of the language concerned, and most have some expert speakers.
 The English group is for anyone with an interest in the spoken and written language, and its activities are very varied – come and try it, and relish our varied and beautiful language!
 To find out more, do contact the Group Leaders who are:-

 FRENCH Jo Moor 0161-439-9818